 The Duff 2015 – Ken Jeong says he didn’t go to any schoo dances because he was a “nerd” and makes a fool out of himself.

 Samurai Cop 2: Deadly Vengeance 2015 – See entry for Samurai Cop

 Minions 2015 – Makes fun of Japanese (sumo scene).
 Oh, and remember Sacha Baren-Cohen’s jokes about little yellow, hard-working fellows with tiny dongs at the 2015 Oscars?

 7 Days in Hell 2015 – Subservient and awkward looking Asian man picks up tennis balls for white male leads (emasculation).

 Genghis Khan Conquers the Moon 2015 – Contains elements of Yellow Peril.
 Khan kills white prince and fights Neil Armstrong.
 Also features Mystical Old Asian man (The Wizard).

-Inside Out 2015 – During construction scene, one of the workers makes an overt reference (“Forget it Jake, it’s Cloudtown”) to Chinatown (1974).
+Inside Out 2015 – This film does not add to the list count.
+During construction scene, one of the workers makes an overt reference (“Forget it Jake, it’s Cloudtown”) to Chinatown (1974).
 Writers celebrate, with the audience, a film that spread the myth of how unruly Chinatown and the Chinese are.

 The rest of the movie is Scarjo shooting and creatively killing hordes of stereotypically villainous, inhumane, and one-dimensional Asian gangsters.
 There is such revelry in her acts of violence against Asian men.
-(See: Ghost in the Shell, Kill Bill: Vol. 1).
+(See: Ghost in the Shell, Kill Bill: Vol. 1, Everly, Elektra).
 What woman would would be interested in a man she can kick the shit out of?

 Directed by anti-Asian-male Luc Besson (see: Fifth Element, Leon: The Professional, Transporter).
 (Also see: Everly .)